akaron/kubeadm_aws/ansible/example/prometheus-chart/README.md

 - turn off `persistentVolumes` in the `prometheus-values.yaml`

-After deploy the `ingress` resource, need go to aws route 53 console, add a record for `prometheus.k8s.apicat.xyz`, alias to the NLB of the ingress-nginx-controller.
+After deploy the `ingress` resource, need go to aws route 53 console, add a record for `prometheus.apicat.xyz`, alias to the NLB of the ingress-nginx-controller.

 Open the address in browser.
 And should able to use prometheus, for instance, to check the cpu usage of each node, one may use something like: